 What is mortar, this is a great question.
 Mortar is almost always based on Portland cement.
-Portland cement was developed in England in the 1700s, by grinding limestone into a very fine powder, and heating it in a furnace to remove all of the water.
-Portland cement absolutely revolutionize the strength of mortar, and made the basis of all other cements.
-To answer the question what is mortar?
-Well, simply stated, water is a combination of Portland cement, lime, fine sand, and water.
-When these building products are combined in proper proportion a chemical reaction call hydration occurs, rendering what we call mortar.
-As stated earlier mortar is used in the construction industry for grouting, stucco, lay brick block, and stone.
+Portland cement was developed in England in the 1700s by grinding limestone into a very fine powder and heating it in a furnace to remove all of the water.
+Portland cement absolutely revolutionize the strength of mortar and made the basis of all other cement.
+To answer the question, what is mortar?
+Well, simply stated, water combines Portland cement, lime, fine sand, and water.
+When these building products are combined in proper proportion, a chemical reaction called hydration occurs, rendering what we call mortar.
+As stated earlier, mortar is used in the construction industry for grouting, stucco, lay brick block, and stone.

-Water- water used to make mortar, should be clean, and clear.
+Water- water used to make mortar should be clean and clear.
 If you utilize water from the streams and rivers, it will not create the proper strength gain for your mortar.

 Lime – Hydrated lime is a fine, white product that has been hydrated to make mortar easier to work with.
 Type SA (Special Air-Entrained) hydrated lime is similar to Type S, except it includes an air entraining agent which produces small voids in your mixed mortar.
 Both types of lime combined with cement and sand will produce an easy-to-use mortar.